-I would like to acknowledge the passion and dedication of all our employees to the development of Clean TeQ over the past 12 months and thank them for their commitment.
+I would like to acknowledge the passion and dedication of all our employees to the ongoing development of Clean TeQ over the last year.
+I thank them for their energy and commitment.

-Finally, I would like to express my appreciation to my fellow Board members for their tireless efforts over the past year.
-Their insight, vision and diverse areas of expertise play a vital role in enhancing the future growth potential of the Company.
+Finally, I would like to express my appreciation to my fellow Board members for their efforts over the past 12 months.
+Their insight, vision and diverse areas of expertise play a vital role in enhancing the growth potential of the Company.

-Yours faithfully,
+Yours faithfully